The Nevada System of Higher Education (NSHE) welcomes you to the web site for NSHE’s Retirement Program for employees.

 Enrolling in the program

-Faculty and professional staff are required to participate in the RPA as a condition of employment with NSHE on the date of appointment.
-Medical residents and postdoctoral scholars are likewise required to participate in the Medical Resident/Postdoctoral Scholar Plan as a condition of employment with NSHE on the date of appointment.
+Faculty and professional staff are required to participate in the RPA as a condition of employment with NSHE from the date of appointment.
+Medical residents and postdoctoral scholars are likewise required to participate in the Medical Resident/Postdoctoral Scholar Plan as a condition of employment with NSHE from the date of appointment.

 Participation in the Excess Benefit Plan is limited to those individuals who are not able to fully participate in the mandatory plan due to IRS imposed benefit restrictions.

-Managing your money and keeping track of your account is the function of the record keeper chosen by NSHE for these purposes, TIAA-CREF.
-TIAA-CREF hosts the NSHE investment line-up and provides the online portal participants use to enroll in the plan, view account balances, manage contributions, select investments and take action.
-TIAA-CREF will issue your quarterly statement, manage the beneficiaries on your retirement account and provide you with personalized retirement plan advice.
+Managing your money and keeping track of your account is the function of the record keeper chosen by NSHE for these purposes, TIAA.
+TIAA hosts the NSHE investment line-up and provides the online portal participants use to enroll in the plan, view account balances, manage contributions, select investments and take action.
+TIAA will issue your quarterly statement, manage the beneficiaries on your retirement account and provide you with personalized retirement plan advice.

 You can obtain the necessary enrollment materials from your campus benefits office.
-To learn more about our plans and how to enroll, visit the TIAA-CREF micro site.
+To learn more about our plans and how to enroll, visit the TIAA micro site.

 As part of the ongoing monitoring process, the Retirement Plan Advisory Committee conducts comprehensive quarterly reviews of the investment funds available in the Retirement Program.
 For detailed information about Retirement Program investment offerings, including detailed investment performance results, click here.